- White House Correspondent April Ryan Named Simon’s Rock Commencement Speaker

 April Ryan, White House reporter for American Urban Radio Networks, CNN political

-analyst, and award-winning author, will address graduates at the 49th commencement
+analyst, and award-winning author, addressed graduates at the 49th commencement ceremony

 April Ryan (Glenwood Jackson photo)